 Why this CV works

-- Including extra information like awards or hobbies on your CV can enhance your qualifications and character if it relates to the job description.
+- If you don’t have industry-specific experience, including awards or hobbies on your unarmed security guard CV can enhance your qualifications and character if it relates to the job description.

 Why this CV works